 - Hare myth is that humans came out of holes in the ground specifically to hunt hares.

-- Hares believe that rabbits are a poor man's copy of hares created by humans.
-Rabbits are a failed copy, thus why they're slower and easier to catch than hares.
+- Hares believe that rabbits are poor copies of hares created by humans, hence why they're slower and easier to catch than hares.

 - Mating Season Mayhem: Hares call mating season "frost dancing".
 It's a turbulent season where jacks fight over jills.
 It's the only time where hares have a hierarchy.